 Preliminary data from the Federal Motor Carrier Safety Administration indicate that 1,334 large trucks were involved in crashes causing injury or death in Kentucky through May 31, 2021.

-The Kentucky Office of Highway Safety reported that 87 of the 632 fatalities throughout the Commonwealth as of late October 2021 involved trucks or commercial vehicles.
-There were 95 total fatalities involving commercial vehicles in all of 2020.
+The Kentucky Office of Highway Safety reported that 85 of the 744 fatalities throughout the Commonwealth in 2022 involved trucks or commercial vehicles.

 Truck Accident Lawsuits in Lexington